airnoners/x86-to-C-interface-programming-project/docs/Comparative Analysis.md

 ### Conclusion
 Conclusion
-The hand-optimized x86-64 assembly implementation demonstrates significant performance advantages (3.4-3.7x speedup) over the C version while maintaining perfect numerical accuracy.
-The results show consistent improvements across all tested vector sizes, with the assembly version being particularly efficient for smaller datasets where memory bandwidth is less of a limiting factor.
+The hand-optimized x86-64 assembly implementation demonstrates significant performance advantages over the C version while maintaining accuracy.
+The results show consistent improvements across all tested vector sizes, with the assembly version being particularly efficient where memory bandwidth is less of a limiting factor.